Community Budget Advisory Committee

 Bloomington’s location in the metro area, with prominent highway access and convenient access to the airport, makes it a natural location for hospitality businesses.
 The City has worked for decades to use these features to its advantage.
 The result is a vibrant, growing hospitality industry with a strong national brand.
 It employs many Bloomington residents and generates lodging tax revenue that lowers Bloomington property taxes by about 10%.
 The pandemic-driven decline in lodging tax revenue just proves how this industry helps keep property taxes low.
 It’s painful to watch the near-term impact of the pandemic on hospitality jobs, but industry analysts expect it to recover in a three to five year timeframe.
 It’s not just Bloomington that is excited about the long term prospects of the hospitality industry.
 Cities throughout the metro area are working hard to add hotels in order to get the same benefits that Bloomington has received for decades.

-For a pdf version of the above questions and answers, including translations in Somali and Spanish, please use the links below:
+PDF versions of the above questions and answers, including translations in Somali and Spanish:

 Visit the Finance Department's Financial reports webpage for more info about the following documents.